laufrankb/MiamiFintechProject2/Proposal.md

 ## Additional challenges

-- If time allows, we'll consider implementing AWS into the project.
-One of the ideas so far is to create a bot that suggest song or genre.

-- Build a next word prediction algorithm using the music data from a specific genre
+- Build a next word prediction algorithm using the music data from a specific genre, using the following:
+    - Markov Chains
+    - Kneser Ney Interpolated algorithm